tranxuanmanh1611/tranxuanmanh1611/README.md

         <section class="overviewSelf">
             <h2>Overview</h2>
             <p>
-                Graduted from Danang Economics University, I have joined work force for 2 years work at a supermarket which sells baby goods.
+                Graduted from Danang Economics University, Supply Chains Management major, I have joined work force for 2 years work at a supermarket which sells baby goods.
 By the end of last year, I quit my job and decided to change into IT career.
-                Now I'm taking a course fullstack in Webapps at Codegym Danang and haved go with it for 5 months.
+                Now I'm taking a Java Fullstack in Webapps course at Codegym Danang in the evening, and haved go with it for 10 months, 2 more to go.
                 I'm eager to have an oppoturnity to put my first touch in real work.
             </p>
         </section>